alecdavidson/dndcharacter/README.md

 Running
 ------------
 "python run.py" will start a local server on "localhost:33507" which will allow a local instance of the program to run.

+"python window.py" will open a window using Tkinter that will execute the same commands locally.